monsterxx03/snet/README.md

 The main reason I need a `client mode` and `router mode` is handling DNS redirct, don't know how to make it work for `PREROUTING chain` and `OUTPUT chain` at the same time.

+## Hot reload

+If config.json is changed, use HUP signal to do reload.

+    kill -HUP $(pgrep snet)

+During hot reload:

+- dns cache will be reserved.
+- all tcp connections will be closed.

 ## Notice

 If crash or force killed(kill -9), snet will have no chance to cleanup iptables/pf rules, it will make you have no internet access.